dnzzzl/blog.abcdenzel.xyz/abcdenzel.xyz.hugo/content/en/about.md

 My experience with has never been linear.
 I started with code, realized code needs somewhere to run, learned about servers and containers, then fell in love with security, attacking ctf systems then turning around to securing and monitor my own, which means understanding networking and security concerns, which brings you back to writing better code.
 It's all connected and my experience with software has brought me to a wholistic understanding of Systems Engineering.

-These days I spend most of my time on backend development, database architecture, and infrastructure automation.
-The .NET stuff pays the bills, but I'm equally likely to be wrestling with Ansible playbooks, debugging network traffic as I am writing application code.
+These days I spend most of my time on backend development, database architecture, and infrastructure automation. .NET pays the bills, but I'm equally likely to be wrestling with Ansible playbooks, debugging network traffic as I am writing application code.
 Or [writing my own network anomaly detection algorithm]() while studying for CySA+.

 ## What I Know (And Don't)